linode/docs/docs/networking/vpn/how-to-set-up-a-vpn-tunnel-with-debian-8.md

  - '[Network Manager GNOME Configuration Management Tool](https://wiki.gnome.org/Projects/NetworkManager)'
 ---

 This gude will show you how to configure an OpenVPN server to forward out to the interent all traffic it recieves from client devices, then route the responses back appropriately.
+This will take place over IPv4 but options for IPv6 are given.

 A common use case for a VPN tunnel is to access the internet from behind it to evade censorship or geolocation while masking your computer's public IP address to your ISP, and sites and services you connect to.
 Another common use is to access restricted areas of corporate networks which are not accessible outside of the company LAN.
 Businesses often make VPN access available to their employees for this reason.

 ## Before you Begin

 This guide is the second of a three part series to configure a hardened OpenVPN server and client devices.
-Before moving further in this page, you *must* have completed part one of this series: [How to Set Up a VPN Tunnel with Debian 8](/docs/networking/vpn/***).
-If you found this page but are looking for part three for client device configuration, see ***
+Before moving further in this page, complete part one of this series: [How to Set Up a VPN Tunnel with Debian 8](/docs/networking/vpn/***).
+If you found this page but are looking for part three for client device configuration, see ***.

 ## OpenVPN Configuration